The tuxedo cat is truly adorable. They look exactly like they’re off to a high society dinner.

 They separate themselves from other bicolor cats by the unique way their patches of color are arranged.
 One of the reasons that so many of us love tuxedo cats is the humanizing effect of their appearance, quite different from the ‘wild cat’ look of some of our exotic breeds.

-The distinctive tuxedo cat characteristics that make these cats look as though they are dressed up for an evening out, have unsurprisingly drawn admiration from far and wide.
+The distinctive tuxedo cat characteristics make these cats look as though they are dressed up for an evening out.
+As a result they have drawn admiration from far and wide.

 Some people call bicolor or tuxedo cats ‘piebalds’

 Just like we do with ponies!

 The name piebald comes from the color of the Magpie – a smart looking black and white bird from the corvid family!